maxi-marufo/portfolio/README.md

   model) and explore its latent/hidden representations.

 * [Visualizing Representations with TensorFlow](https://github.com/maxi-marufo/portfolio/tree/master/Visualizing_Representations_TensorFlow)
-  In this notebook we walk through visualizing the gradients of a trained convolutional networks (Inception, VGG, Illustration2Vec), and also explore Deep Dream and Style Net.
+  In this notebook we walk through visualizing the gradients of trained convolutional networks (Inception, VGG, Illustration2Vec), and also explore Deep Dream and Style Net.